mittelmark/rsfp/README.md

 This will create a file  `sbi-src.R` in the current  folder which is a copy of the file  `rsfp-src.R`  but with all  appearances  of the string "rsfp" replaced with the string  "sbi" - the new  package  name  string.
+You can then add your code  to  the  file  `sbi-src.R`  and  remove  the  example  function(s)  like `sbi_add`.
+Please  note,  that  all  functions  in  this  file  belong  to an environment  object,  called  `sbi`,  like the  package  name.
+This  allows a flexible export of all functions for instance into a RDS file.